Louise Blanchard Bethune: Work

 Bethune & Bethune designed 18 public schools in the term of the firm's lifetime, beginning in 1881 for the Buffalo Public School District.
 The firm paid special attention to segregating children by their ages, indoor plumbing, and including egress stairs for fire safety.
 These standards are still used today and the Bethunes pioneered these ideas.
 In 1893, Bethune commented that she does not specialize in educational design, because she felt as the first woman architect she should demonstrate her understanding of all types of architectural design.

-Many of the buildings her firm worked on with historically derivative, which was the standard practice at the time.
+Many of the buildings her firm worked on were historically derivative, which was the standard practice at the time.
 A lot of their work was Romanesque in character.
 The firm really focused on local projects, and none of them placed Bethune on a national level.

 In the early 1900s, Bethune got the opportunity to design the Lafayette Hotel, located in downtown Buffalo.
 The building is a Renaissance Revival hotel of seven-stories.
 The hotel also features hot and cold water in every bathroom, and includes a telephone in every room.
 This hotel was praised as one of the most magnificent hotels in the country when it opened in 1904.
 Bethune ended up ending her AIA membership and focusing solely on the Lafayette Hotel expansion project that soon followed its opening.
 Bethune also partnered with Nikola Tesla for this project.

 Bethune's designs reflect her success in applying new scientific developments such as sanitation, ventilation, fire-proofing, and other functions which were challenging architects during the late 19th-century, which was experiencing rapid urbanization and industrial development at this time.